The Scary Jokes: Career

 Liz Lehman created the Scary Jokes from their bedroom in New Jersey in 2014.
 Following several early demo releases, the Scary Jokes released their debut album, bad at math, that same year.
 It was followed by April Fools (2016) and Burn Pygmalion!!!
 A Better Guide to Romance (2019), the latter being a concept album about a journalist contemplating their romantic relationship.
 Throughout this time, the Scary Jokes amassed an online following, particularly on the website Tumblr.

 In 2021, a version of April Fools, remixed and remastered by musician Angel Marcloid, was released on digital platforms, as well as on CD, vinyl, and cassette.
 Marcloid also co-produced the Scary Jokes' fourth album, Retinal Bloom.
 Retinal Bloom spawned the single "Our Murderous Descent", a song Lehman was inspired to write after standing near a large waterfall; during the songwriting process, Lehman tied the concept of standing up under the force of a waterfall to members of the LGBTQ community supporting each other in the face of hostility.
 The album also spawned another single, "Riptide", based on the 2009 film Jennifer's Body and the media's exploitation of the film's lead actress, Megan Fox.
 Retinal Bloom was released on May 26, 2023.
+Lehman was also featured on The Fader's 2023 Bandcamp exclusive song compilation FADER & Friends Vol. 1 with their rendition of Tiny Tim's "Livin’ in the Sunlight, Lovin’ in the Moonlight."